cms-tau-pog/TauFW/docs/CMSDAS2020/sw_setup.md

 scram b -j 4
 ```

-Additionally, you will need to install the SW for statistical inference in a different CMSSW environment.
+Additionally, you will need to install the software for statistical inference in a different CMSSW environment.
 To do this, perform the following commands, safest in a separate, fresh terminal tab on lxplus:

 ```sh